If you've drunk any alcohol, the safest bet is not drive at all.

-The safest bet is to not drive if you have consumed any alcohol at all, but you can work out how many units your drinks contain with our alcohol units calculator:
+But you can work out how many units your drinks contain with our alcohol units calculator*:

 Know your limits

-- 80 milligrammes of alcohol per 100 millilitres of blood
+- 80mg of alcohol per 100ml of blood

-- 107 milligrammes of alcohol per 100 millilitres of urine
+- 67mg of alcohol per 100ml of urine

 Despite this guidance, there's no foolproof way of drinking and staying under the limit because alcohol affects each individual differently.